kaelzhang/egg-next-pages/README.md

   // If the function returns an object,
   //   then the object will be used to extend the koa context object,
-  //   so that we can access them from all methods below. precheck (app): Object | undefined throws Error
+  //   so that we can access them from all methods below. precheck? (app): Object | undefined throws Error

   // Generates the cache key
   key (ctx): string

+  // If this function is rejected or returns `false`
+  // then it will goes into `fallback` async validateSSRResult? (ctx, key, html, time): boolean throws Error

-  // If `render` method has been invoked successfully,
+  // If `render` method has been invoked and validated successfully,
-  //    `success` will be called and skip all the following.
+  //    `onSuccess` will be called and skip all the following.
   // Most usually, all logic inside `onSuccess` should be catched,
   //   or if there is an error or rejection,
-  //   it will goes to `fallback` async onSuccess (ctx, key, html): void
+  //   it will goes to `fallback` async onSuccess? (ctx, key, html): void

-  // If this function is rejected or returns `false`
-  // then it will goes into `fallback` async validateSSRResult (ctx, key, html, time): boolean throws Error

   // If `fallback` succeeded to return a string,
-  //   the string will be used instead of the return value of `render` async fallback (ctx, key, html): string throws Error
+  //   the string will be used instead of the return value of `render` async fallback (ctx, key, error): string throws Error
 ```

 - **ctx** `KoaContext` the koa context, if `precheck` returns an object, then it will be the extended koa context which has the return value as its own properties